bvibber/mediawiki-svn/extensions/LocalisationUpdate/README_FIRST.txt

-To install this extension first add the required new tables to your database by using install.sql.
+To install this extension first include LocalisationUpdate/LocalisationUpdate.php in your LocalSettings.php

-Include LocalisationUpdate/LocalisationUpdate.php in your LocalSettings.php
+Then add the required new tables to your database by running php maintenance/update.php on the command line.

-Whenever you want to run an update, run LocalisationUpdate/LocalisationUpdate.update.php in your browser, on the commandline, trough a cronjob or whatever method you wish
+Whenever you want to run an update, run php extensions/LocalisationUpdate/update.php on the command line.